chadrem/cron_helper/README.md

 ## Usage

-For your typical Rails or Ruby app, you will first want to create your ApplicationJob.
+For your typical Rails or Ruby app, you will first want to create your ````ApplicationJob````.
 This is the class that all of your custom crons should inherit from.
+Here you put methods that are shared by all your custom jobs.

 ```ruby
 class ApplicationJob < CronHelper::Job
 end
 ```

-Next you will create your app specific cron classes.
+Next you will create your app specific job classes.
-The idea is to pick logical names that relate to how they are going to be scheduled.
+The idea is to pick logical names that relate to how they are going to be scheduled and grouped.
-Inside of each app specific cron class you will register your tasks.
+Inside of each class you will register your tasks.

 ```ruby
 class HourlyJob < ApplicationJob